johnspray74/ALAExample/README.md

 # Background

 ALAExample is a sample of a research project for a software Reference Architecture called ALA (Abstraction Layered Architecture) <http://www.abstractionlayeredarchitecture.com>.
-ALA is theretically optimized for the maintainabilty quality attribute.
+ALA is theroetically optimized for the maintainabilty quality attribute.
 This research was to measure if this is true in paractice.

 The example Windows desktop application is a cutdown application used by farmers to get data to/from their EID readers, livestock weighing devices etc.